 Chapter 5: the swapchain

-In the previous chapter, we learned how to do offline GPU-based rendering.
-Offline renderers have all sorts of interesting applications, but for games and any other live applications, we usually want the renderer to run continuously and to steam its results to the screen.
-As we will see, bridging the gap to real-time rendering is not too much of a hassle: the hardest parts of the Vulkan API are already behind us!
+In the previous chapter, we discussed how to use the graphics pipeline to produce an image.
+This is sufficient for offline renderers, where images are rendered one-at-a-time.
+However, for games and other live applications, we want the renderer to run running continuously, streaming the images it produces directly to the screen.
+Critically, the renderer may be working on several images in parallel; the tricky part is to enable it to do so without overloading the GPU or duplicating all resources.
+As we will see, bridging the gap to real-time rendering is not overly difficult: the hardest parts of the Vulkan API are already behind us!
 Nonetheless, we should not underestimate the task at hand.
-Naively, we may think that rendering could performed through a simple while loop such as the one below:
+Naïvely, we may think that rendering could performed through a simple while loop such as the one below:

-The performance of such a process would be quite poor for two main reasons:
+While this is sound, the performance would be quite poor for two main reasons:

-- Unexploited opportunities for parallelism: the process described above is entirely sequential.
-We could be working on the render of multiple images in parallel (this can lead to resource contention, so we should not overdo it).
+- Unexploited opportunities for parallelism: it is entirely sequential.
+We could be working on the render of multiple images in parallel (this can lead to contention over computational resources, so we should not overdo it).

 The swapchain answers both of these concerns.

-In this chapter, we learn how to do pipelined rendering and get their output onto the screen using swapchains.
-We discuss the use of the Vulkan extension that implement this mechanism, and we describe how to juggle multiple copies of resources to avoid conflicts between parallel renders.
+In this chapter, we learn how to do pipelined rendering and get the output onto the screen using swapchains.
+We discuss the use of the Vulkan extensions that implement this mechanism, and we describe how to juggle multiple copies of resources to avoid conflicts between parallel renders.

 A. A high-level overview